MET Syllabus 2025: Subject-Wise Syllabus and Weightage PDF Download

 • Carboxylic acids: Acidic strength and factors affecting it.

-• Organic compounds containing Nitrogen: General methods of preparation, properties, reactions, and uses.
+• Organic compounds containing Nitrogen: General METhods of preparation, properties, reactions, and uses.

 • Amines: Nomenclature, classification, structure, basic character, and identification of primary, secondary and tertiary amines.